eslint/eslint/docs/src/user-guide/configuring/ignoring-code.md

 ---

-You can configure ESLint to ignore certain files and file patterns when linting.
+You can configure ESLint to ignore certain files and directories while linting by specifying one or more glob patterns.
 You can ignore files in the following ways:

 * Add `ignorePatterns` to a configuration file.